arafatm/arafatm.github.io/_articles/agile/shape-up.md

 the time and accumulate into big piles.

 Really important ideas will come back to you.
 When’s the last time you forgot a really great, inspiring idea?
-And if it’s not that interesting—maybe a bug that customers are running into from time to time—it’ll come back to your attention when a customer complains again or a new customer hits it.
+And if it’s not that interesting - maybe a bug that customers are running into from time to time - it’ll come back to your attention when a customer complains again or a new customer hits it.
 If you hear it once and never again, maybe it wasn’t really a problem.
 And if you keep hearing about it, you’ll be motivated to shape a solution and pitch betting time on it